clarisma/just-the-docs/_source/python/features.md

 > .property shape

-The Shapely geometry for this feature:
+The Shapely geometry of this feature:

 - `Point` for a node
 - `LineString` or `Polygon` for a way
 - `Polygon`, `GeometryCollection`, `MultiPoint`, `MultiLineString` or `MultiPolygon` for a relation

+Coordinates are in Mercator projection.

 > .property area